achreffaidi/securityMobileApp/README.md

 <img src="https://github.com/achreffaidi/securityMobileApp/blob/master/Images/ReadmeImages/1610829457062.jpg?raw=true" width="300" />

-You can choose of the following Algorithms for hashing:
+You can choose one of the following Algorithms for hashing:

 * SHA-1
 * SHA-224